encodis/xpants/docs/tidy.md

+---
+author: Philip Hodder
+contact: philip.hodder@encodis.com
+date: 2018-05-02
+project: XML Practical ANT Scripts
+summary: Macros to run HTML Tidy
+title: tidy.xml
+---

 # tidy.xml

 This module defines macros for processing content using ‘tidy’.
 The first processes individual files and the second processes entire trees by way of a fileset.

 -   If the *file* attribute is not blank and refers to a file that exists then it will be converted.
 -   If the *file* attribute is not supplied then the macro will convert all files in a folder determined by the ‘input-fileset’ element and place them in the *output* folder with the same name.
 If the ‘input-fileset’ is empty the macro will fail.